voussoir/voussoir.net/voussoir.net/writing/cyborgs_on_hn/cyborgs_on_hn.md

 -

-> Spotify CEO: musicians can no longer release music only “once every 3-4 years” (thefader.com)
+> Spotify CEO: musicians can no longer release music only "once every 3-4 years" (thefader.com)

 > > "What's he going to record a song about?"
 > > "Nothing."